android/architecture-components-samples/README.md

 * **[NavigationAdvancedSample](https://github.com/googlesamples/android-architecture-components/tree/master/NavigationAdvancedSample)** - Shows
   how to handle multiple back stacks with Navigation and a BottomNavigationView.

+* **[ViewBindingSample](https://github.com/googlesamples/android-architecture-components/tree/master/ViewBindingSample)** - Shows how to use view bindings in an activity and in fragments.

 * **[WorkManagerSample](https://github.com/googlesamples/android-architecture-components/tree/master/WorkManagerSample)** - Shows
   how to use WorkManager to do background work, in Kotlin.